drfailov/DRM_Watch_v2/README.md

 # Project history
 A long time ago...
 ## Project history > 2016, First steps
-Back in 2016 me and my friend <b>MeltemiOS</b> was playing with arduino and Nokia 5110 LCD.
+Back in 2016 me and my friend was playing with arduino and Nokia 5110 LCD.
 Then idea of DRM Watch was born.
 Why "DRM"?
-It's first letters from "drfailov" and "meltemios" names:)
+It's first letters from my and my friend's nicknames:)
 We've assembled one DIY working prototype and stopped development. \
 Here's some prorotype photos of these days:
 <p align="center">